brandonroberts/angular/aio/content/getting-started/index.md

 -->

 Currently, the product list displays the name and description for each product.
-You might have noticed that product list component also defines a price property for each product.
-(See the `ProductListComponent` class in `product-list.component.ts`.)
+You might have noticed that product list component also defines a `products` property that contains imported data for each product.
+(See the `products` array in `products.ts`.)

 We're going to create a new alert feature.
 The alert feature will take a product as input.
-It will then check the product's price, and, if the price is greater than $700, it will display a " Notify Me" button that lets users sign up for notifications when the product goes on sale.
+It will then check the product's price, and, if the price is greater than $700, it will display a "Notify Me" button that lets users sign up for notifications when the product goes on sale.

 1. Create a new product alerts component.